 Political science majors pursue a wide range of interesting careers in the United States and abroad, including law, government service, political work, and teaching.
 Graduate school opportunities are also plentiful.

-If you want to get a broad overview of what political science has to offer, start with one or two foundational courses: American Government (PSC 1100), Comparative Politics (PSC 1200), International Relations (PSC 1300), or Political Theory (PSC 1400).
+If you want to get a broad overview of what political science has to offer, start with one or two foundational courses: American Government (PSC 1100), International Relations (PSC 1200), Comparative Politics (PSC 1300), or Political Theory (PSC 1400).

 Freshman or sophomore year is a good time to start thinking seriously about your major.
 Declaring a political science major by second semester sophomore year will give you ample time to compete the required 33 credits.
 An earlier declaration may allow you to take advantage of study abroad, internship, and greater independent research opportunities.